corsen2000/vim-mode-tutor/tour.md

 Sample - The word is repeated 3 times times times
 Fix Me - The word is repeated 3 times

+## Word selection
+* iw -> inner word
+* aw -> the word such that a deletion will result in a single space between
+* iW -> inner word including any non-space character
+* aW -> the word including any non-space character such that a deletion will result in a single space between

+This is a regular sentence, but it has some style.

+## Pair selection

 # Enahcing Commands